HealthInfo Canterbury

 Slapped cheek is a viral infection caused by the parvovirus.
-It causes bright red cheeks and is most common in children.
+It causes bright red cheeks and is most common in tamariki (children).

 Some adults can get slapped cheek.
-If a woman catches slapped cheek during the first half of her pregnancy, there's a small risk of miscarriage.
-There's also a small risk of her baby getting low iron levels, a type of anaemia.
+If a woman catches slapped cheek during the first half of her pregnancy, there is a small risk of miscarriage.
+There is also a small risk of her baby getting anaemia from low iron levels.

 You usually get symptoms four to 20 days after being infected.
 Symptoms include a fever, runny nose, sore throat, headache and generally feeling unwell.
 In adults, symptoms can also include swollen, painful joints.
 These symptoms last for two to three days.